Belfast rape trial: Woman again rejects defendants version of events

 Two others are also on trial.
 Blane McIlory from Royal Lodge Road in Belfast denies one count of exposure, while Rory Harrison from Manse Road in Belfast is accused of trying to cover up what happened.

-The prosecution then called one of the other girls who went to the party at Paddy Jackson’s house.

-She said she didn’t know the complainant before she met her that night.

-She said she was behind a friend when she opened an upstairs bedroom door and turned to her to say she had just seen a “threesome”.
+She said she heard some moaning before she went in, but didn't think it was distressed.
+She said she wouldn’t have described it as a sexual moan.

-She said her friend told her it was Paddy Jackson, Stuart Olding and the woman who claims to have been raped by them.
+She said she saw Jackson, Olding and the woman on the bed in front of her.

+She said she didn't know the woman but said she seemed nice and she didn't remember her being overly drunk.

+Under cross-examination, she said she didn't think she had witnessed a rape and she had no concerns when she left the room.

+She said she didn’t see any signs of the woman not consenting to what was going on, but she later accepted she also didn't see any signs that she was.